andy-lee-eng/Angular-vs-Knockout/README.md

 Html, javascript and css is packaged up and minified for the app home screen, while navigating to additional screens triggers a request for the additional content.

+Both apps have a mocked back end, so that they behave as though they're making ajax requests without actually needing a server to respond to those requests.

 ###Installation:

 From both the AngularFrontEnd and KnockoutFrontEnd folders: